 Instructions

-2. Sweeten and season: Stir in the maple syrup (or honey), apple cider vinegar, brown sugar, garlic powder, red chili flakes, and a pinch of salt.
-Mix well.
+2. Stir in the maple syrup (or honey), apple cider vinegar, brown sugar, garlic powder, red chili flakes, and a small pinch of salt.
+Mix everything together thoroughly so the flavors start to blend.

-3. Thicken the sauce: In a small bowl, dissolve the cornstarch in 2 tablespoons of cold water to make a slurry.
-Slowly whisk this into the berry mixture.
+3. In a separate small bowl, mix the cornstarch with 2 tablespoons of cold water to make a slurry.
+Pour this slowly into the berry mixture while whisking to avoid lumps.

 Notes